 There is also the fact that you will not need to pay for annual buildings insurance as this is the responsibility of your landlord.
 Don’t forget to pay for your contents insurance though!

 Are you wondering whether regular rental payments can improve your credit score?
 It is worth a thought.
 Many have been arguing that making rent payments on time, should contribute to credit scores but often they don’t.
-There are now some schemes available such as Canopy which will track your rent payments and improve your credit score.
+There are now some schemes available such as Canopy.
+They will track your rent payments and improve your credit score.
 There can be additional costs for signing up and various terms, but it is worth doing your research.

 Cons of renting a home